Probate Q&A Series

 Short Answer

 In North Carolina probate, a disputed creditor claim is usually handled first by the personal representative (executor/administrator), not the court.
-The key deadline often comes after a written rejection: the creditor generally must file a lawsuit within a short window (commonly three months) or the claim can be barred.
-If the dispute cannot be resolved informally, the matter may be brought to the Clerk of Superior Court as an estate proceeding, and in some situations it can move into Superior Court like other civil cases.
+The key deadline often comes after a written rejection: the creditor generally must commence a proceeding against the personal representative within a short window (commonly three months) or the claim can be barred.
+If the dispute cannot be resolved informally, the matter may be brought before the Clerk of Superior Court as an estate proceeding, and in some situations it can be transferred for trial like other civil matters.

 Understanding the Problem